murzilius/AWS_WebApp/readme.md

 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY
 * Rename file `\templates\terraform.tfvars.templ` to `terraform.tfvars` and put it into projects root directory
-* Edit `terraform.tfvars.tfvars` according to your needs.
+* Edit `terraform.tfvars` according to your needs.
 All defined variables described in comments
 * Edit Asible config file `settings.yml` according to your needs.
+All defined variables described in comments